scryinfo/dp-contracts-old/Readme.md

 **TODO**

-* Add ability to check buyer, seller & verifier accounts
 * Add UI

 ## Running the tests

-The tests in test_contract_simple.py run with with in-built _tester_ chain.
+The tests in test*contract_simple.py run with with in-built _tester* chain.

-The tests in test_contract.py require a _Geth_ based external chain that needs to be started separately.
+The tests in test*contract.py require a _Geth* based external chain that needs to be started separately.

 ## Imported Code